open-mmlab/mmyolo/docs/en/algorithm_descriptions/rtmdet_description.md

 #### 1.1.1 Introducing Cache for mixins data augmentation

-Mosaic&MixUp needs to blend mutiple images, which takes k times longer than common data augmentation (k is the number of images mixed in).
+Mosaic&MixUp needs to blend multiple images, which takes k times longer than common data augmentation (k is the number of images mixed in).
 For example, in YOLOv5, every time Mosaic is done, the information of four images needs to be reloaded from the hard disk.
 RTMDet only needs to reload the current image, and the rest images participating in the mixed augmentation are obtained from the cache queue, which greatly improves the efficiency by sacrificing a certain memory space.
-Morever, we can modifiy the cache size and pop mode to adjust the strength of augmentation.
+Moreover, we can modify the cache size and pop mode to adjust the strength of augmentation.

 <div align=center>
 <img alt="data cache" src="https://user-images.githubusercontent.com/33799979/192730011-90e2a28d-e163-4399-bf87-d3012007d8c3.png" width=800 />